Centre for Landscape Early Career Researcher Academy

 Jun Zhou

-Jun’s research investigates the borderscape between Shenzhen, Hong Kong and the Chinese inland as multi-scalar apparatus between the state and local.
-He is interested in how the built environment and its knowledge, methods and phenomenon get produced, used and (re)shaped as geopolitical landscapes.
+Jun’s research investigates the borderscape between Shenzhen, Hong Kong and Chinese inland as transformative apparatus between the state and local.
+He is interested in how built environments and their knowledge, methods and phenomenon get produced, used and (re)shaped as geopolitical landscapes.
+He is also intrigued by developing creative mappings, texts and visual methods to tell the story of sites, objects and materials.

 Rachael Priest